frankhale/FSharpASPNETMVC/README.md

 ##Status

-The initial pass through all of the code has been done and everything is ported but everything is not working yet.
+The initial pass through all of the code has been done and everything is ported but everything is has not been tested yet (specifically registering an account and logging in).

 ###Done:
 - Web.config